PoisotLab/ms_straight_lines/manuscript.md

 it compares to previous models.
 We estimate parameters for this model using open data from the `mangal.io` networks database (+@fig:empirical).
-Finally, we show how this model for $L$ suggests a new and more useful way of predicting network structure.
-Finally, we discuss how generative models can be useful devices for including our knowledge of a system into our predictions.
+Finally, we show how this model for $L$ suggests a new and more useful way of predicting network structure and discuss how generative models can be useful tools for including our knowledge of a system into our predictions.

 ![Relationships in the mangal data](figures/relationships.png){#fig:empirical}

 ### Models of link number

-Several other models have been used to predict the number of links in a food web; all of these have modeled the number of links directly, usually after transformation.
-We fit several of these models, as well as our own, to compare their predictive ability.
+Several models have been used to predict the number of links in a food web; all of these have modeled the number of links directly, usually after transformation.
+We fit three of these models, as well as our own, and compare their predictive ability.

-@CoheBria84 hypothesized that all networks would have the same average degree, resulting in link-species scaling expressed as
+The link-species scaling (LSSL) model introduced by @CoheBria84 hypothesized that all networks have the same average degree.
+Links are modeled as the number of species times a constant:

 $$\hat L_\text{LSSL} = b\times S\,,$${#eq:lssl}

-where $S$ is the species richness, and $b \approx 2$. @Mart92 instead suggested that most networks should have constant connectance, expressed as $L/S^2$, and therefore one can predict the number of interactions as
+where $S$ is species richness, and $b \approx 2$.

+@Mart92 instead suggested that the number of links should be in proportion to the _square_ of species richness:

 $$\hat L_\text{CC} = b\times S^2\,,$${#eq:cc}

 where $b$ is a constant in $]0,1[$.
+This is called the  *constant connectance* model, because it implies a constant ratio $L/S^2$ for all networks.
+This model was a first attempt to recongize the constraint discussed above: no species can have more than $S^2$ interactions.

 Finally, @BrosOstl04 note that these two models are instead parameterizations of the same general model, in which

 $$\hat L_\text{reg} = b\times S^a\,, $${#eq:reg}